ShivamWadkar/springAI-ollama/README.md

 # SpringAi + ollama

-This project demonstrates the implementation of Large language models (LLMs) and SpringBoot using Ollama and Spring AI to run the models locally.
+This project demonstrates the implementation of Large language models (LLMs) using Ollama to run the models locally and SpringBoot for local AI interactions.

 ## Tech Stack